aromanenko-dev/labs-beam-ml/README.md

 For this example we will integrate a simple scikit based top k-means algorithm as proof of concept but this can be applied to other libraries.

+# Execution

+TODO

 # Developer info

-You should have a working Python and Java development environment.
+You should have a working environment with:

+- Java 8
+- Python 3.7.x

 ## Java

-    cd java
     mvn clean install

+Please auto format your code by using the Google Java Style plugin or spotless.

-## Python setup
+## Python

 This code has only been tested with Python 3.7.x

+### Prepare a virtualenv for the project

+    python3 -m venv ~/.virtualenvs/python3/labs-beam-ml
+    source ~/.virtualenvs/python3/labs-beam-ml/bin/activate

+### Install the project dependencies

     cd python
     pip install -r requirements.txt